-The Memorandum of Understanding for the FHSF is for 2021/22 only and therefore funding for 2022/23 onwards is subject to the outcome of the Government's Spending Review.
+FINANCE - Members should note that the Memorandum of Understanding for the FHSF (Appendix A) is for 2021/22 only and therefore funding for 2022/23 onwards is subject to the outcome of the Government's Spending Review.

 As the Council is acting as Accountable Body for the FHSF and Town Deal, it will need to ensure that it has suitable arrangements in place with third parties who will deliver some of the projects, e.g. Cumbria County Council, Tullie House etc, so that it can be certain that grant conditions will be followed and adhered to.
-There will likely be a requirement for funding agreements with these third-party bodies for this.
+There will likely be a requirement for funding agreements with these third-party bodies.

-The Council will need to consider any VAT implications associated with the delivery of the schemes as the significant expenditure that will be flowing through its accounts will increase the amount of VAT reclaimed.
+The Council will need to carefully consider any VAT implications associated with the delivery of the Schemes, to maximise VAT recovery from the significant sums of money incurred on land and property transactions, which have particularly complex VAT arrangements.